vitali-fedulov/images3/README.md

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.

-The only dependency is [hyper](https://github.com/vitali-fedulov/hyper) package, which in turn does not have any dependencies.
+The only dependency is my [hyper](https://github.com/vitali-fedulov/hyper) package, which in turn does not have any dependencies.
 If you are not using hashes, you can remove this dependency by deleting files [hashes.go, hashes_test.go] from your fork.

 ## Example of comparing 2 photos with func Similar